Revamp Your Billing to Excel in the Value-Based Care Model

 • Show Evidence of Preventive Care and Patient Engagement — Log preventive services (like vaccinations and screenings) and note discussions about lifestyle changes or adherence to treatment plans.

-• Track Quality Metrics and Outcomes — Monitor key quality metrics, like readmission rates and patient satisfaction scores, to prove the effectiveness of care.
+• Track Quality Metrics and Outcomes — Monitor key quality metrics, such as readmission rates and patient satisfaction scores, to prove the effectiveness of care.

 4. Bundled Payment

 Bundled payments encompass all services a patient requires for a specific treatment or condition over a defined period, from initial consultation to recovery.
-This approach encourages healthcare providers to work together to deliver high-quality care in the most efficient way possible.
+This approach encourages healthcare providers to collaborate in efficiently delivering high-quality care.

 Efficient care delivery and best billing practices within the bundled payment model lead to better financial results and improved health outcomes.